kristoferkp/SmallXY/JOURNAL.md

 The rails were next.
 They were less of an issue, but with the Fusion magic again, I am having a hard time categorizing the models into components.
 Please do not inspect the components too close.

 The mounting brackets were next.
-I did several designs and L-shaped mounting brackets that I found on that polish website seems to be the best.
+I did several designs and L-shaped mounting brackets that I found on that Polish website seems to be the best.
 I did add a T-shaped bracket to the bottom and normal corner brackets for reinforcment.

 I found the CAD model for the Micron180 and just took the bed assembly out of the file. ;)